What is Eye Movement Desensitization Reprocessing?

 The intervention includes an intervention where the therapist guides the client’s eye movements from side to side using their fingers or even a light bar.
 They may even use tactile pulsers, or tappers as they are commonly called, which are placed in the hands for bilateral stimulation.
 The therapist will then guide the client through a process known as desensitization to help you fully process your negative feelings and begin to recognize that you no longer need to hold on to some of them.
 Once the experience is processed, future sessions are devoted to reinforcing and strengthening positive feelings and beliefs, and a client may even be able to think about the memory without experiencing the negative thoughts and emotions that brought them to therapy in the first place.

-Want to know more about EMDR, listen to the interview for an overview of the vital aspects of this important therapy model
+If you would like to know more about EMDR, listen to the expert give an overview of the vital aspects of this treatment modality.

 Click the links below to find out more about EMDR.